 Why study at Buckinghamshire New University?

-You will receive personal tutoring and benefit from a high level of research within the teaching team.
-As well as this, all students are given the opportunity to achieve additional clinical qualifications, such as the Immediate Life Support award which is delivered at the University, prior to completion of your studies.
-Interview preparation, specific to the clinical environment, is also provided within the programme.
+In addition to your degree, all students are given the opportunity to achieve additional clinical qualifications.
+This includes the Immediate Life Support award, which is delivered at the University prior to completion of your studies.

 What facilities can I use?

-We utilise state-of-the-art simulation facilities for learning, development and practicing of skills and are winners of the Guardian University Awards for our innovation and use of simulation to enhance our healthcare students’ learning.
+We utilise state-of-the-art simulation facilities for learning, development and practicing of skills and were winners of a Guardian University Award for our innovation and use of simulation to enhance our healthcare students’ learning.

 How will I be taught and assessed?

-Within the Operating Department Practice programme, we use a variety of teaching and assessment methods to help you succeed.
-You’ll benefit from simulation sessions, lectures, seminars, group activities and student-centred approaches to ensure readiness for professional registration and autonomous clinical practice.
-We link theory to clinical practice and patient care.
-Clinical placements will be undertaken throughout the programme, incorporating on-going assessment within the clinical environment.
+Throughout the remaining three years, we use a variety of teaching and assessment methods to help you succeed on this programme.
+You’ll benefit from simulation sessions, lectures, seminars and group activities to ensure readiness for professional registration and autonomous clinical practice.

-When you go out onto your practice placement, a clinical member of staff will provide mentorship, supervise your experience and assess that you are meeting the requirements of the course.
+A huge part of your learning will take place on clinical placements covering anaesthetic, surgical and post-anaesthetic care.
+Whilst in practice, you will be supported by a clinical member of staff who will provide mentorship, supervise your experience and assess that you are meeting the requirements of the course.

 BNU is a Placements Plus university.
 So, whatever degree you do, you can be sure there’ll be plenty of industry-relevant opportunities on offer, to help you get into your chosen field.